Life insurance – choose the right policy and cover

 Con: The biggest disadvantage of this type of cover is that, once the policy term finishes, the income will stop.
 For example, if you take out a 25-year policy, but die two years before this policy expires, your dependents will only receive an income for the final two years. (source moneysupermarket.com)

-Best for: Best for families where dependants may suffer financially if the breadwinner dies.
+Most suitable for families where dependants may suffer financially if the breadwinner dies.

 If you want to use life insurance to make sure your mortgage is paid off when you die, you’ll need to make sure your level of cover matches your mortgage debt.
 So if it’s going to take another 22 years to pay off your mortgage, your insurance term should also be 22 years.
 If you want your policy to pay off other kinds of debts, make sure you’ve got enough cover.